LucasFerrandi/Jpsi-Jets-Analysis/README.md

 (created on April 11, 2025.
 Aliases aimed to my pc)

-This is an old backup!
-This was turned private on 2026-09-16 and from now on, this serves only for historical reasons.
-A public copy of this repository was created

 Repository for J/psi-jets analysis within ALICE's Run 3.
 In general terms, this framework is meant for:

 - Prepare ALICE's data for analysis via data skimming